-Students completing their 2000-2001 financial aid letter after:

-- November 1, 2000 will only be packaged for spring 2001, (Cadets going on cruise will also be packaged for the summer 2001). - April 1, 2001 will be packaged for the summer 2001.
+- Students completing their 2001-2002 financial aid letter after November 1, 2001 will only be packaged for Spring 2002. - Students completing their 2001-2002 financial aid letter after April 1, 2002 will be packaged for the Summer 2002.

 These guidelines were developed so that the Financial Aid Office can establish fund balances in the aid programs for the following semester.
 All students should strive to complete their files before these dates.